the-isf-academy/lab-uno/README.md

 ### Rules

-The rules of this implementation of uno are based on the ones found here: http://play-k.kaserver5.org/Uno.html
+The rules of this implementation of uno are based on the ones found here: [http://play-k.kaserver5.org/Uno.html](http://play-k.kaserver5.org/Uno.html)

-Some exepctions:
+Some exceptions:

 * If a player draws a card because they cannot play during their turn, they cannot immediately play that card (they must wait until their next turn).
 * If a player plays an invalid card, they must return the card to their hand, draw two cards and end their turn.